zalazara/Kuru/README.md

 ![](Documentation/Assets/cover.png)

-Kuru is an iOS library to ease de road to the server data driven ui in SwiftUI.
+Kuru is the easy way to manipulating ui data from a server in SwiftUI.

 - [Requirements](#requirements)